connortechnology/ZM_ML/README.md

 This is a project aiming to update how [ZoneMinder](https://github.com/ZoneMinder/zoneminder) Object Detection works.
 A server and client are supplied to allow for easy integration with ZoneMinder.

-The server is a semaphore bound, asynchronous [FastAPI](https://fastapi.tiangolo.com/) based REST API that runs Machine Learning models on supplied images, the server can be run on the ZoneMinder host or a remote host.
+The server is an asynchronous [FastAPI](https://fastapi.tiangolo.com/) based REST API that runs Machine Learning models on supplied images, the server can be run on the ZoneMinder host or a remote host.

 The client is installed on the ZoneMinder machine, grabs and sends images to a ZM_ML server for inference and then processes the results to annotate images, create animations and send notifications.